-- Concerns/pain points
+- Pain points

 - Potential buying motivation

-2: Use Social Listening
+2: Use Social Listening for Persona Development

 Social listening is a great way to get insights into your audience’s interests, feelings, and pain points.
-SharpSpring Social allows you to find and filter conversations by hashtag, keyword and more, so you can stay in the loop on what people are saying about your brand.
-There are also many other tools that give insights into your audience’s behavior on social media, like Social Mention, Hootsuite and Keyhole.
+SharpSpring Social allows you to find and filter conversations by hashtag, keyword and more.
+This way, you can stay in the loop on what people are saying about your brand and conduct your social listening and persona development alongside any other marketing automation efforts.

 3: Start Broad, Then Narrow Down

 4: Use Analytics Tools

 You can also use tools like Compete or SimilarWeb to see how your current audience measures up to those of your competitors.
 Comparing audience makeup can help you identify new personas you may want to target.

 5: Use Your Website

-SharpSpring provides in-depth form insights to help you see which landing pages and content are driving the most conversions.
+To get more form fills, create interactive content that offers value to your audience and helps you collect information as well.
 Quicksprout, for example, has a tool on their homepage that helps people analyze their site performance, while also collecting information about their audience:

 6: Survey Your Audience

-Tip 7: Humanize Your Data
+7: Humanize Your Data for Persona Development

 Here’s an example of one from OptinMonster:

-Tip 8: Map Personas onto Your Sales Funnel
+8: Map Personas onto Your Sales Funnel

-Once you have complete persona(s), you should next map them onto your sales funnel.
+Once you have complete persona profiles, you should next map them onto your sales funnel and consider their needs at each stage.
 This is an important step for building out your buyer personas, as their needs and perspectives change at different points of the lead nurturing process.

 9: Apply Personas to Your Marketing Strategy